Buying a Well-Made Leather Jacket? Here’s Our Shortlist of Essential Pieces from Our Favourite Makers

 Other Eastman jackets to consider: Air Comfort (commercial bomber jacket with sheepskin collar), WWI Germany Flying Coat (longer button-up coat ready for triplane combat), A-1 (in all its button-up glory)

-It’s an incredible coat for not a lot of money.
-It is fully customisable with an extremely wide range of leather options, and they age beautifully.
-Whether your choose Aero or Simmons Bilt, you’re in good hides.
+It’s an incredible coat for a very reasonable amount of money.
+It’s fully customisable with an extremely wide range of leather options, and they age beautifully.

 - Full-grain leather